malevolm/auTorrent/README.md

 ==========
 * desired tv shows are loaded via shows.txt
 * sleep settings & save path for torrents in config.txt
-* download.log tracks your progression through tv series', deleting it will lead to duplicates!
+* download.log tracks your progression through tv series', deleting it will lead to duplicates unless you also update your shows.txt
-* only supported torrent search is thepiratebay.se, should suffice
+* only supported torrent search is thepiratebay.se, should suffice for 99% of tv shows
 * changes in shows.txt and config.txt are reflected upon next iteration (no need to restart app)

 shows.txt